daraghwalshe/Online-Gym-Signup/README.md

 Download and run!
 This project does not need to be hosted on a server
 To view simply run gym_membership.html
-* Note: this is a very basic site
+* Note: this is a single webpage with a nice gym membership form
 * Best viewed at a resolution of 1280x800 px